This post originally appeared on VICE UK.

 There are some stories that never stop being told.
-If you'd taken a huff through one of Altern8's gas masks at Fantasia, or spat at someone at the Sex Pistols 100 Club gig, if you managed to get past Steve Strange at the doors to the Blitz Club, or remember seeing Sonic Youth on their first UK tour, then people will be asking you about it forever.
+If you'd taken a huff through one of Altern8's gas masks at Fantasia, or spat at someone at the Sex Pistols 100 Club gig, if you managed to get past Steve Strange at the doors to the Blitz Club, or remember seeing Sonic Youth on their first tour, people will ask you about it forever.
 They'll be buying you drinks, asking how tall Thurston Moore is in person, if the pills were really that strong then.
-You might even be asked to be a talking head on a BBC Four documentary, reminiscing about how brilliant it all was.
-You'll stare down the lens and say that when you entered the room, every stranger felt like your mate and you'd never seen anything like it before.
+You might even be asked to be a talking head on a documentary, reminiscing about how amazing it all was.
+You'll stare down the lens and say that when you entered the room, every stranger felt like your friend, and you'd never seen anything like it before.

 To be fair, at the time, people didn't take it seriously either.
-The Guardian's John Harris called it "a piss-poor youthquake that will soon go out of fashion".
-Even Klaxons, the band that started it all, later claimed it was just "a joke that got out of hand".
+The Guardian's John Harris called it "a piss-poor youthquake that will soon go out of fashion."
+Even Klaxons, the band that started it all, later claimed it was just "a joke that got out of hand."
 Essentially, new rave was something that existed for about eight months in 2006.
-It started out in New Cross, moved into the fashion world and died when T4 presenters started wearing primary-coloured jeans.
+It started out in New Cross, moved into the fashion world, and died when T4 presenters started wearing primary-colored jeans.

 I'm not bitter about new rave's bad reputation, but I do think the scene's influence has been underestimated.
 I believe it was singularly responsible for extinguishing the dying embers of the Camden indie atrocity, and paving the way for the inclusive, experimental self-aware music scene that we're living through today.

-To see how important new rave was, you have to go back to London in the mid-2000s, a time when like The Libertines, The Rakes and The Others weren't just popular, they were sexy.
+To see how important new rave was, you have to go back to London in the mid-2000s, a time when the Libertines, the Rakes, and the Others weren't just popular, they were sexy.
 It seems difficult to believe now that being in a guitar band is considered a financially unviable hobby like model trains or World War II reenactments, but back then indie had captured the city's imagination.
 There were hundreds of bands and hyped gigs every night of the week.
-The likes of Hot Club de Paris and GoodBooks had young fans queueing up round the block to see them.
+The likes of Hot Club de Paris and GoodBooks had young fans lining up around the block to see them.
 It was absurd.

 The indie discos of the time had cottoned on to that.
-In the grand of palaces of north London and the pre-Crossrail West End, where boys in M&S singlets used to prance about hoping to scouted by Hedi Slimane, the big tunes of the night, the ones they brought out when everyone was at peak-fucked and ready to rut, were never really guitar tracks.
-It was more stuff like Justice Vs Simian, "Deceptacon" by Le Tigre, the Soulwax version of "Standing In The Way Of Control", the Soulwax version of a lot of tunes.
+In the grand palaces of north London and the pre-Crossrail West End, where boys in leotards used to prance about hoping to be scouted by Hedi Slimane, the big tunes of the night, the ones they brought out when everyone was at peak-fucked and ready to rut, were never really guitar tracks.
+It was more stuff like Justice Vs Simian, "Deceptacon" by Le Tigre, the Soulwax version of "Standing In The Way Of Control," the Soulwax version of a lot of tunes.

-This realisation that the tracks with synthesisers, big beats and robot voices were infinitely better club fodder than say, Thee Unstrung, was, I think, what birthed new rave.
+This realization that the tracks with synthesizers, big beats, and robot voices were infinitely better club fodder than, say, Thee Unstrung, was, I think, what birthed new rave.
 The simple truth is that electronic music is just more fun.

 "Everybody knew it was a joke," says Haj-Najafi.
 "There was a seriousness to it, Klaxons definitely liked rave, but the whole point is that the term 'new rave' was a joke."

 But for me it was something much more nebulous and niche than that.
-It was a general movement towards dance music and colourful streetwear which is mostly unrepresented on the internet now, bleached from the earth in Justin Timberlake's great MySpace purge.
+It was a general movement toward dance music and colorful streetwear which is mostly unrepresented on the internet now, bleached from the earth in Justin Timberlake's great MySpace purge.

 New rave lived in the Sodom and Gomorrah of the underage Hackney Wick warehouse raves, lawless parties where feral teenagers cried tears of glitter and ketamine.

 Soon after, a diluted, reduced version of the scene was in action.
-TopShop and H&M started making boys' versions of coloured jeans.
-Lesser acts with little of the original idealism - remember Does It Offend You Yeah? - started to self-identify with the scene.
+TopShop and H&M started making boys' versions of colored jeans.
+Lesser acts with little of the original idealism—remember Does It Offend You Yeah?—started to self-identify with the scene.
 The outrageous looks of the early months had been co-opted by the norms.
 At sixth forms across the land, Cassette Playa hoodies and neck-crockery had became close to uniform.

 "I remember Klaxons playing Liverpool, and then Coventry, noticing that people had started to copy the looks that were on their MySpace, almost exactly," says Daniel.
 "Another massive moment was Reading 2006, where Klaxons were playing the new bands tent, which was rammed.
 Afterwards there were countless kids running up to them, telling them how amazing they were, and they were all dressed like Klaxons."

-By the time E4 youth series Skins came along the year after, it was clear that the whole thing was now just a series of clichés, a bunch of glowsticks and coloured Wayfarers.
+By the time E4 youth series Skins came along the year after, it was clear that the whole thing was now just a series of clichés, a bunch of glowsticks, and colored Wayfarers.
 This was a Madame Tussaud's imitation of the new rave I knew.

 It saw what was going on in the grime scene at the time, for example, and presented it to a wider audience, nearly a decade before Cottweiler or Kanye did.
 "Casette Playa was putting JME in shows, nights like Troubled Minds were putting grime artists on when no one else would.
 So grime was definitely a part of it.
 Obviously it's a futuristic sound, so people appreciated it, especially as there was no real 'new rave' music," says Haj-Nafaji.